wisonye/arch-linux/installation-tutorial-book/src/mac-change-dpi.md

 After that, you can change to any screen DPI at anytime you want in real-time.

-Pay attention: After you run the script, it will log you out to take affect!!!
+Pay attention: After you run the script, it will log you out to take effect!!!

 ```bash
 # For iMac 5K Screen